exploringdata/website/content/story/rail-suicides-europe.md

 ---
 url: /story/rail-suicides-europe/
-title: 'Rail Suicides in Europe: Absolute vs Relative'
+title: 'Rail Suicides in Europe: Absolute vs. Relative'
 description: A look at rail suicides data for Europe from 2008 to 2011 highlighting the importance of relating numbers.
 created: 2013-09-12 11:39:40
 template: post.html